Information you will find below:

 I think that there are some limits, but not in the way most take them or assume them to be.

-The commonly seen "Dogs can't be trusted with stock until 2 yrs of age" is a statement that I believe has gotten skewed from the original statement that dogs can't guard well until around age 2.
+The commonly seen comment "Dogs can't be trusted with stock until they are 2 yrs of age" is a statement that I believe has gotten skewed from the original statement that dogs can't guard well until around age 2.
 These are two totally different statements.
-The first part - dogs can't be trusted with stock until 2 years of age - in my opinion is a very very false statement.
+The first part - dogs can't be trusted with stock until 2 years of age - is generally a very inaccurate statement.

 I might not let a dog be on his/her own without some sort of back up (human, strong fencing, safe barns, another dog, etc) until age two.
 But that doesn't mean that they can't be with stock alone until then, just that they may not have the mental or physical strength to thwart an attack prior to that.